alias8/uber_clone/README.md

-# Kotlin Backend Boilerplate
+# Uber Clone — Kotlin Backend

-A personal starting point for Kotlin backend apps.
-Wires together the services I reach for most often so I can clone and build on top rather than scaffold from scratch.
+A ride-hailing backend built with Kotlin and Spring Boot.
+Covers the core Uber flow: riders request trips, drivers come online and accept them, fares are calculated from GPS distance with surge pricing, and both sides can rate each other after completion.

 ## Stack